 Projects undertaken by P/SFR include reseeding the fuel break with native grasses in order to facilitate a natural burning cycle.
 The construction of a small diameter wood Ramada at the Pine Community Center, as a demonstration project, is intended to show a practical application for the forest products that surround us.
 Installing of Firewise signs along main ingress and egress routes in town and numerous other wildfire education and mitigation projects have been undertaken.
 The building of a Firewise Trailer, a mobile wildfire education classroom, was have been accomplished by P/SFR through community and agency support and cooperation.

-P/SFR also participated in the development of the initial brush pick-up program now run by the Pine-Strawberry Fire Department.
-This program is designed so that the average property owner can FireWise their property and not have to make many trips to the landfill.
-Cut brush is left beside the road in front of their property and the brush truck will pick it up during its route.
+P/SFR also participated in the development of the initial brush pick-up program.
+Designed so that the average property owners could FireWise their property and not have to make many trips to the landfill, this program ended in 2016.